Le-Wi-Di/le-wi-di.github.io/index.md

   **Evaluation:** Measures correctness of predictions per annotator.

 Submissions can target one or both tasks.
 Participants may submit one or multiple datasets.

 ### 👍👎 Output of the shared task

+Participants can submit a system paper to the 4th Workshop on Perspectivist Approaches to NLP.
+These peer-reviewed papers will be published in the workshop proceedings.

+### 👍👎 Output of the shared task